Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-1.md

 </head>

 <!-- End METADATA -->
-Delve into creating an Intelligent App that leverages Azure AI for Vision to analyze images and extract data.
+Delve into creating an Intelligent App that leverages Azure AI Vision to analyze images and extract data.
 Develop an API to perform optical character recognition (OCR) on uploaded images and testing this API locally.

 ## What We'll Cover: